Manuel Margot Player Props: Rays vs. Astros

-On Monday, Manuel Margot (.212 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+On Tuesday, Manuel Margot (.219 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Luis Garcia.
 First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the Astros.

 Manuel Margot Game Info & Props vs. the Astros